-These quotes are from talks at the Fifth Plenum of the Central Committee of the Cuban Communist Party, a year after Cuba's connection to the Internet.
+These quotes are from talks at the Fifth Plenum of the Central Committee of the Cuban Communist Party, a year after Cuba's first connection to the Internet.
 Lage saw the promise of the Net, Castro the threat.
 Castro was unwilling to risk political instability in order to achieve the benefits of the Internet, and he prevailed, opting for a small Internet effort with tight control over content and access.

 I hadn't planned for the "dictator's dilemma" be the topic of the first post to this blog, but developments in Tunisia and Egypt have pushed it to the front of the queue.

 In the 1990s, I would have agreed with Castro that the Internet was destined to bring democracy.
 Today I have a more nuanced view -- the Internet is used by dictators and terrorists as well as democrats.
 Furthermore, happy, well fed citizens (for example in China) are relatively complacent in their attitudes toward Internet openness.

 The Internet did not cause the governments of Egypt and Tunisia to fall -- Mubarak and Ben Ali get credit for that, not Mark Zuckerberg -- but it played a key emotional and logistical role in the demonstrations that pushed them over the edge.